 Yulu is an Indian startup providing electric two-wheelers to reduce traffic congestion conditions in urban India.
 The Yulu App uses machine learning (ML) algorithms to efficiently manage vehicle demand and supply.
 The solution features dockless electric vehicles powered by IoT technologies.
 In particular, the startup offers Miracle and Move, two micromobility options that are powered by GPS, general packet radio service (GPRS), and Bluetooth technologies to offer a safe ride in urban areas.
 The bikes have a maximum speed of 25 km per hour.

-Australian startup Raine One offers electric scooters that reach speeds of up to 50 km per hour.
-A lightweight design, coupled with a high powered motor, makes it easy to climb across hills.
+Australian startup Raine One offers electric scooters for shared micromobility.
+A lightweight design, coupled with a high-powered motor, makes its scooters easy to climb across hills.
 The E-scooter has poly-shock suspension and aircraft-grade material that makes it suitable for different road conditions.
 With a recharge speed of fewer than 2 hours for a minimum of 20 km, Raine One, offers a sustainable alternative for transportation.
 An in-built GPS guides riders to their destination and helps locate the scooter at any time.
-Additionally, the integrated locking system makes it easy to park and keep the vehicle safe from theft.
+Additionally, the integrated locking system makes it easy to park and keeps the vehicle safe from theft.

 6. Artificial Intelligence